DaltonCole/AES/RSA/README.md

 This folder contains the data involving comparing RSA to AES with similar key sizes.

+## AES RSA Comparison.pdf

+Comparison data and graphs for RSA and AES

+## REPORT.txt

+Brief report on RSA vs AES

 ## driver.py

 This file runs the RSA algorithm on key sizes of 128, 192, and 256 on 1000 different inputs of each size.